Analysis | Facebook is like chairs. No, telephones. No, cars. No …

 More recently, Facebook has turned to analogies that acknowledge its downsides while reframing them as trade-offs for a greater good.
 In the recent book “An Ugly Truth,” by Sheera Frenkel and Cecilia Kang, Facebook Chief Product Officer Chris Cox recalled how the company weathered a user privacy backlash over the launch of the News Feed in 2006:

 Mosseri’s defense of Instagram last week struck a similar chord.
 To be fair, he was responding to a question in which Kafka compared the platform to cigarettes, asking if it should be similarly restricted or taken off the market.
 Mosseri rejected that comparison, pointing out that cigarettes lack the societal upsides of social media, and suggested cars as a more apt example.
+He also said in the interview that Facebook would welcome some forms of regulation, though “we think you have to be careful, because regulation can cause more problems.”

 Vinsel, the Virginia Tech professor, said he can see the appeal of such historical reference points for the creators of controversial new products.